-So yeah, something as weird as Montagne De Bueren, an extreme staircase, is definitely intriguing and warranted further investigation.
+So yeah, something as weird as Montagne De Bueren, an extreme staircase, is definitely intriguing and warrants further investigation.

 An Extreme Staircase, The Montagne De Bueren In Liège

 In Liège, smack dab in the middle of the city is a steep staircase built into one of the city’s many hilly streets.
-With an upward climb of 70 meters involving a 30% incline and 374 steps, it’s certainly a staircase that will challenge even the most fit of people.
+With an upward climb of 70 meters involving a 30% incline and 374 steps, it’s certainly a staircase that will challenge even the fittest of people.

 Named Montagne de Bueren (or Bueren Mountain), the staircase which opened in 1881, has a storied history.
-It’s namesake is 15th century hero, Vincent de Bueren who mounted a defence against the Duke of Burgundy, Charles The Bold and led Liège to a mighty victory during the 15th century.
+Its namesake is 15th-century hero, Vincent de Bueren who mounted a defense against the Duke of Burgundy, Charles The Bold, and led Liège to a mighty victory during the 15th century.

 More serious and official accounts say the stairs were put there to allow local soldiers stationed at the Citadel, quick access to the city center in the event of an invasion.

-The staircase literally paved a way for soldiers to completely skip all of that, as they could walk directly from to the top of the hill and gain quick access into the city center.
+The staircase literally paved a way for soldiers to completely skip all of that, as they could walk directly from the top of the hill and gain quick access to the city center.